-The core curriculum of most management MBA programs covers the following topics:
+The core curriculum of most online MBA in management programs covers the following topics:

 The ability to stay organized is a key attribute shared by successful managers and executives.
 Coordinating the efforts of large teams to ensure that projects are completed on time and within budget is vital component of high-level management.

 An MBA offers current and prospective leaders a firmer grasp of: